Luton Hoo: Wernher

 In 1903 the house was bought by Sir Julius Wernher, who had made his fortune from the diamond mines of South Africa.
 Wernher remodelled the interior to the designs of Charles Mewes and Arthur Joseph Davis, the architects of the Ritz Hotel in London.
 It was at this time that the mansard roof was added, to increase the amount of staff accommodation.
 This alteration, coupled with the newly installed casement windows was in the Second Empire style of architecture.

-The lavish redesigning of the interior in the belle epoque style resulted in a magnificent backdrop for Wernher's famous art collection.
+The lavish redesigning of the interior in the belle epoque style resulted in an impressive backdrop for Wernher's famous art collection.
 The marble-walled dining room was designed to display Beauvais tapestries, while the newly installed curving marble staircase enveloped Bergonzoli's statue "The Love of Angels".
-At the centre of the house the massive Blue Hall displayed further tapestries, Louis XV furniture, and Sèvres porcelain.
+At the centre of the house the Blue Hall displayed additional tapestries, Louis XV furniture, and Sèvres porcelain.
 Sir Julius Wernher's widow, later Lady Ludlow, added her collection of English porcelain to the treasures of the house.

 The Wernhers' great art collection – equal to that of the Rothschilds, their near neighbours at Waddesdon Manor in Buckinghamshire – was later further enhanced by the marriage of Harold Wernher, the son of Julius Wernher, to Anastasia de Torby, the morganatic daughter of a member of the former Russian imperial family, generally known as "Lady Zia".
 She brought to the collection an incomparable assembly of Renaissance enamels and Russian artefacts, including works by Peter Carl Fabergé, the Russian imperial court jeweller.
 Many of the Fabergé items were stolen in the 1990s.
 For many years, the collection and the house were open to the public, with the house having undergone a major and hugely successful rejuvenation under the direction of Mrs Lucy Phillips, Lady Zia's granddaughter-in-law, which brought back to life the Russian Chapel and opened up new areas of the house whilst also showcasing more of the Wernher art collection.

 During World War II the Wernher family allowed the house to serve as Headquarters Eastern Command.
 Luton Hoo's estate was used as a tank testing ground for the Churchill tanks, which were produced at factories in the town of Luton.

 The Wernhers, by virtue of Lady Zia's sister Nadejda de Torby, were very close to Prince Philip, who – along with Elizabeth II – frequently visited Luton Hoo both for public events and private visits.
-The royal couple spent a number of wedding anniversaries staying at Luton Hoo.
+The royal couple spent a number of wedding anniversaries at Luton Hoo.